fsantoyo86/pruebaTecnicaA/README.md

 The following are files for the technical test for data science version A

+In order to run each file just run python or python3 and the name of the file.

 ## Installation
 ***
 Instructions for installation.
 For each challenge perform the following corresponding to each folder, example